lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 # When you need to exit the environment (at the end of the tutorial for example)
 deactivate
 ```

+If you get an error message when running ```python test/test_install.py``` that ends with "Import Error: No module named tensorflow" this means that your version of Keras is using Tensorflow instead of Theano as the backend.
+To change the backend follow the instructions in the "Troubleshooting - Import Error: no module named tensorflow" section of this document,

 ## How to use this repo